-'Am I going to get drugged?' | City leaders look to bring drink test strips to downtown Austin
+'Am I going to get drugged?' | City leaders look to bring drink test strips to Downtown Austin

-"No one should ever worry about if I go out, is something going to happen to me?
+"No one should ever worry about, 'f I go out, is something going to happen to me?
 Am I going to get drugged?
-Am I going to get mugged?
-You know, I mean is it possible that I don't come home?
+Am I going to get mugged?'
+You know, I mean, 'Is it possible that I don't come home?'
 So that's my hope with this program," Qadri said.

 "The only city that has done this or had done this before up to now was West Hollywood," Qadri said.
 "So we're the second city and largest city in the country to have this."

-Heather Bellino is the CEO of Texas Advocacy Project which works with survivors of dating violence and sexual assault.
-She says it is important to address date rape issues in a city with a robust hospitality and bar scene like Austin.
+Heather Bellino is the CEO of Texas Advocacy Project, which works with survivors of dating violence and sexual assault.
+She said it is important to address date rape issues in a city with a robust hospitality and bar scene like Austin.

 The City of Austin Development Services Department is in the initial stages of building out the program.
 Right now, there is no timeline to share for when it will launch.